 • Start by washing and chopping your mushrooms and peppers.

-• Then heat 1 tbsp of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat and sprinkle with salt and pepper.
+• Then, heat 1 tablespoon of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat.
+Sprinkle with salt and pepper.

 • Then add 2 cups of vegan chicken product or seitan and saute for 3 more minutes.
 (If using soy curls, add it along with the broth.)